rundeck/docs/docs/manual/job-workflows.md

 ## Context Variables

-When a Job step is executed, it has a set of "context" variables that you can access in the Job step.
+When a Job step is executed, it has a set of "context" variables that can be accessed in the Job step.
 There are several sets of context variables, including: the Job context `job`, the Node context `node`, and the Option context `option`.

 Job context variables (Global scope):